sigmdel/xiao_esp32c3_wifi_switch/08_ticker_hdw/hdw_alt/README.md

 ```cpp
 #define LS XXXX
 ```
 macro to specify which sensor is used.
-If `MOCK` is specified, light level sensor will be emulated.
+If `MOCK` is specified, a brightness sensor will be emulated.

-## Light reading averaging
+## Brightness reading averaging

 The macro
 ```cpp